MJB-code6/SkyPort/README.md

 # Getting Started

-1. Fork and clone this repo.
-2. Apply these methods.
+1. Download skyport.js file and include in your app's client folder.
+2. Add a script tag to your html files linking to skyport.js.
+3. Apply the Skyport methods below.

 ## skyport.cache(*jsonFile*)